MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/set-up-compliance-boundaries.md

 1. The `Mailbox` filter is first applied to define the content locations that eDiscovery managers can search.
 In this case, Coho Winery eDiscovery managers can only search the mailboxes and OneDrive accounts of users whose *Department* mailbox property has a value of **FourthCoffee**; Coho Winery eDiscovery managers can only search the mailboxes and OneDrive accounts of users  whose *Department* mailbox property has a value of **CohoWinery**.
 The `Mailbox` filter is a *content location filter*, because it specifies the content locations that eDiscovery managers can search.
 In both filters, eDiscovery managers can only search content locations with a specific mailbox property value.

 2. After the content locations that can be searched are defined, the next part of the filter defines the content that eDiscovery managers can search.
-The first `Site` filter lets Fourth Coffee eDiscovery managers only search for documents that have a site path property that contains (or starts with) `https://contoso.sharepoint.com/sites/FourthCoffee`; Coho Winery eDiscovery managers can only search documents that have a site path property that contains (or starts with) `https://contoso.sharepoint.com/sites/CohoWinery`.
-Therefore, the two `Site` filters are *content filters* because they define the content that can be searched for.
+The first `SiteContent` filter lets Fourth Coffee eDiscovery managers only search for documents that have a site path property that contains (or starts with) `https://contoso.sharepoint.com/sites/FourthCoffee`; Coho Winery eDiscovery managers can only search documents that have a site path property that contains (or starts with) `https://contoso.sharepoint.com/sites/CohoWinery`.
+Therefore, the two `SiteContent` filters are *content filters* because they define the content that can be searched for.
 In both filters, eDiscovery managers can only search for documents with a specific document property value.
 All SharePoint-related filters are content filters because searchable site properties are stamped on all documents.
+For more information, see [Configure permissions filtering for eDiscovery](permissions-filtering-for-content-search.md#new-compliancesecurityfilter).

    > [!NOTE]
    > Although the scenario in this article doesn't use them, you can also use mailbox content filters to specify the content that eDiscovery managers can search for.
 The syntax for mailbox content filters is `MailboxContent_<Property:value>`.
 For example, you can create content filters based on date ranges, recipients, or domains.
 For more information about mailbox content filters, see [Configure search permissions filtering](permissions-filtering-for-content-search.md#new-compliancesecurityfilter).